 Useful Features That I Actually Used

-The Parrot Zik 2 headphones comes with a free app that’s very useful and actually enhances the headphones features.
+The Parrot Zik 2 headphones come with a free app that’s very useful and actually enhances the headphones features.
 The app has a five-band equalizer that allowed me to define my own presets which would activate when a certain song or artist was played.

-I was also able also control the active noise cancellation and turn it on or off using the app.
+I was also able to control the active noise cancellation and turn it on or off using the app.
 The headphones can even tell you who’s calling when your phone is out of reach.

-The headphones have touch sensitive controls on the right-hand side of the headset to control music playback i.e. pause, forward, play etc. I found the controls responsive and simple to use.
+The headphones have touch-sensitive controls on the right-hand side of the headset to control music playback i.e. pause, forward, play etc. I found the controls responsive and simple to use.
 I was also able to make and answer calls with the smart touch panel by simply tapping and swiping to control phone calls.